gflorez97/dataProcesses2019/docs/index.md

 ## Exploratory Data Analysis

-To answer the question of interest, we needed two things: the NBA seasons of the players (e.g. Jordan at age 21, Jordan at age 22 and so on) with his main statistics, and whether that season resulted in a first or second All-NBA selection for that player.
+To answer the question of interest, we needed two things: the NBA seasons of the players (e.g. Jordan at age 21, Jordan at age 22 and so on) with their main statistics, and whether that season resulted in a first or second All-NBA selection for that player.
 When we started this project, we proposed using a [Kaggle dataset][kaggle].
 It contains the stats we needed, but it does not contain any feature that allows us to know whether a given player had an All-NBA selection.
 Then, we used the package [`nbaStatR`][nbastatr] of the R programming language to gather&mdash;from the [NBA API][nba-api]&mdash;a dataset with every player who was selected in any All-NBA team.
-This was enough to generate the final dataset we needed.
+This was enough to generate the final dataset that we needed.

 The generation was not a straightforward process, as it required data wrangling.
 We filtered the All-NBA selections with players either in the first or second All-NBA; pre-processing the datasets was necessary to join both datasets.